 Another thing to think about is the inside of the boot.
 While the interior doesn’t need to be removable, it makes washing the boots and keeping them nice a whole heck of a lot easier.
 Even if just the bottom part of the boot comes out and not the whole interior, you’re better off.
 It lets you dry your boots properly and wash them easily when they need it.

 Plenty of Insulation

 Generally, I like to go a little on the less insulation side of things.
 Why?
 Because my feet tend to sweat and then get cold.
-If I have less insulation, then don’t sweat as bad.
-Also, you can always supplement with thicker socks or feet warmers if it’s really cold.
+If I have less insulation, then I don’t sweat as bad.
+Also, you can always supplement with thicker socks or foot warmers if it’s really cold.

 The Right Height